FRSICL: LLM-Enabled In-Context Learning Flight Resource Allocation for Fresh Data Collection in UAV-Assisted Wildfire Monitoring: Numerical Results and Discussions

 \subsection{Performance Analysis}

-Fig.~\ref{fig:common_legend}(a) compares the performance of the proposed FRSICL with the PPO baseline, illustrating the behavior of the converged policy.
-Both curves start with high AoI values (~20), reflecting initial data inconsistencies, but diverge as the simulation progresses.
-PPO exhibits slower convergence and maintains a relatively high and stable AoI (16–18) until step 30, indicating suboptimal performance.
-In contrast, the proposed FRSICL converges more rapidly and stabilizes at a significantly lower AoI (5–6).
-This demonstrates the effectiveness of FRSICL in acquiring fresher data through an adaptive schedule that jointly optimizes data acquisition and velocity control.
+Fig.~\ref{fig:common_legend}(a) compares the performance of the proposed FRSICL with the PPO, BCD, DQN, and GA baselines.
+All methods start with relatively high AoI values due to initial data inconsistencies, but their behaviors diverge over time.
+PPO exhibits slow convergence and maintains a relatively high AoI throughout the simulation.
+The DQN and GA baselines achieve gradual AoI reduction but converge more slowly and exhibit higher variability compared to FRSICL.
+BCD shows improved performance but still converges later than FRSICL.
+In contrast, the proposed FRSICL rapidly converges and stabilizes at a significantly lower AoI level (around 5--6), demonstrating its effectiveness in jointly optimizing data collection scheduling and UAV velocity control.

 Fig. \ref{fig:common_legend} (b) compares the performance of the proposed FRSICL with o3-mini with that of GPT-4O-mini.
 FRSICL with o3-mini achieves faster convergence and lower AoI in comparison to that of GPT-4O-mini, since o3-mini generally outperforms GPT-4o-mini in reasoning and coding tasks especially in complex scenarios like UAWM.